 Then Kate started experiencing something new on her daily five-mile walks: “I was kind of short of breath.
 Since it was my first summer in North Carolina, I thought it was allergies or maybe that I was out of shape—so I would go extra hard on the elliptical machine.”
 She didn’t share her symptom with anyone and soon became preoccupied with packing for a family trip to Alaska and Seattle.

 As she waved hello to Starbucks’ stomping grounds from the Space Needle, Kate was completely unaware of the killer in her right calf.
 A massive blood clot, or deep vein thrombosis (DVT), had formed in her lower right leg and was releasing smaller clots that were traveling to her lungs.

-These blood clots in the lungs, called pulmonary emboli (PE), “can be life-threatening and in 10-15% of cases, cause sudden death,” says Dr. Jack Ansell, MD, hematologist and chairman of the Department of Medicine at Lenox Hill Hospital in New York and member of the National Blood Clot Alliance’s Medical Advisory Board.
+These blood clots in the lungs, called pulmonary emboli (PE), “can be life-threatening and in 10-15% of cases, cause sudden death,” says Dr. Jack Ansell, MD, hematologist and member of the National Blood Clot Alliance’s Medical & Scientific Advisory Board.
 “The first sign of a PE can be death.”

 As the trip progressed, Kate had an increasingly difficult time catching her breath.
 She couldn’t shake the feeling “that something was wrong,” but boarded the plane with a pack of M&M’s and told herself everything would be OK.